 Della Pentra Francke filed the charge against Sinatra, but it was later dismissed when it was discovered she was married, according to the Press of Atlantic City.

-While some painted the relationship as a one-night stand, Francke’s family said that was not the case.
+While some painted the relationship as a one-night stand, Francke’s family said that wasn't the case.
 They told the Press of Atlantic City that Francke was separated from her first husband.
 She was also impregnated by Sinatra but had a miscarriage.

 “The reason she pressed charges was that she found out that Sinatra was dating Nancy Barbato, who he later married,” said Patrick Francke, according to The Press of Atlantic City.
 “It turns out Sinatra was dating Nancy Barbato for a while, and my grandmother didn’t know.
 She felt humiliated and filed the charges.”